1 Million Muslims In India Sign Petition Against Cruel Divorce Practice

 India has one of the largest Muslim populations in the world.
 But the Hindu majority nation is yet to ban the old Islamic practice of triple talaq.
 By comparison, countries such as Pakistan and Indonesia, which has the world’s biggest Muslim population, have banned the practice.

 As stated by the Quran, a Muslim man must spend three months in introspection after saying the first of the three “talaqs” to his wife.
-This period of time must be used for contemplation and counselling, to try and work things out.
-Only after three months can be deliver the last two “talaqs” and separate from his wife.
+This period of time must be used for contemplation and counseling, to try and work things out.
+Only after three months can the last two “talaqs” be said and a man can separate from his wife.
 But this isn’t how the law is practiced in India, with some even choosing to deliver the three words via phone.

 This one chilling example demonstrates triple talaq in practice.
 Earlier this year, a 30-year old woman named Farah from Jaipur, Rajasthan was divorced by her husband.
-It started when one of her 3 children asked her husband for five rupees (approximately 7 cents) to buy firecrackers.
-Furious, Farah’s husband instantly divorced her by saying the world “talaq” three times, making her a single mother.
+It started when one of her three children asked her husband for five rupees (approximately 7 cents) to buy firecrackers.
+Furious, Farah’s husband instantly divorced her by saying the word “talaq” three times, making her a single mother.

 The fight against triple talaq has picked up a lot of traction in recent years.
 A judge in an Indian court called the law a “monstrosity” in 2016.
-He said triple talaq a “a cruel and most demeaning form of divorce.”
+He said triple talaq is “a cruel and most demeaning form of divorce.”
 India’s prime minister, Mr. Narendra Modi, has also been a vocal critic of the law.
 He has said before that India will not allow the lives of Muslim women across the country to be ruined by three words that are said over the phone.

 The Bharatiya Muslim Mahila Andolan (BMMA), which is a network of Muslim women rights activists operating across India, have been fighting the cruel practice for many years.
 They have submitted an official petition regarding the matter to the Indian Supreme Court.
 The Supreme Court is due to make a decision later this month.